webdriverio/webdriverio/docs/guide/testrunner/debugging.md

 Debugging
 ==========

-Debugging is significantly more difficult when there are several of processes spawning dozens of tests in multiple browsers.
+Debugging is significantly more difficult when there are several processes spawning dozens of tests in multiple browsers.

 For starters, it is extremely helpful to limit parallelism by setting `maxInstances` to 1 and targeting only those specs and browsers that need to be debugged.